 We have seen too many sports bettors lose their bankrolls early in the NFL season because of chasing.
 Chasing can also ruin your winning weeks as well.
 If you had a great Sunday of NFL betting, you may be tempted to ‘let it all ride’ on the Sunday Night Football game.
 So much of being a winning NFL bettor is staying disciplined with your bankroll and never chasing.

 The best teams in the league are the ones that the majority of the betting public loves to bet on each week.
-For example, in 2020 lots of gamblers bet on the Chiefs every week since they were the defending Super Bowl champions.
+For example, last year a lot of gamblers bet on the Bucs every week since they were the defending Super Bowl champions.
 What was the result?

-Kansas City had a fine season by posting a 14-2 regular-season record.
-However, for the entire season (including the playoffs) the Chiefs only covered the point spread in eight out of their 19 games.
-If you had bet the Chiefs in every game on the point spread, your bankroll would have lost 4.1 units.
+Tampa Bay had a fine season by posting a 13-4 regular-season record.
+However, for the entire season (including the playoffs) the Bucs only covered the point spread in 10 out of their 19 games.
+If you had bet the Bucs in every game on the point spread, your bankroll would have basically broken even.
 This is a classic example that a ‘good’ team is not necessarily good to bet on.

-On the other hand, the Miami Dolphins were considered a mediocre team in 2020.
-Tua Tagovailoa had a so-so rookie season and the Dolphins missed the playoffs.
-However, the Dolphins rewarded their financial backers with an against the spread record of 11-5 and cleared +5.5 units of profit.
+On the other hand, the Detroit Lions were considered to be one of the worst teams in the NFL last season.
+However, the Lions rewarded their financial backers with an against the spread record of 11-6 and cleared +4.4 units of profit.
 Most of the time, the betting value lies with the average teams and not the powerhouses.

 Buying points is rarely a good idea when you are betting on the NFL.
 Most sportsbooks will let you buy a half of a point on any NFL side or total, but the catch is you must pay extra juice.
 The normal vigorish on a wager is 10% or -110.